 Along with more points of presence, NextDNS added caching to the CLI/proxy.
 On my networking, the cached DNS record is served around 70% of the time, further speeding up DNS resolution.
 This new feature is enabled by updating the CLI to the latest version and running

 sudo nextdns config set -cache-size=10MB.
 In my experience, 10MB is plenty, and won’t strain the resource utilization of your server as the cache is held in memory.
 You can also see how well the cache is performing with

-With these three performance improvements (new POPs, ultra low latency endpoints, and local cacheing) I’ve observed a significant increase in performance when using NextDNS.
+With these three performance improvements (new POPs, ultra-low latency endpoints, and local caching) I’ve observed a significant increase in performance when using NextDNS.
 The addition of tools like ping and the diagnostics CLI provide more ways to verify the configuration is optimized and performing as expected.

 To configure NextDNS on a UDMP:

 - Enable SSH access to the gateway from the configuration page.